BarthSarafin/barthsarafin.github.io/_posts/2017-12-22-aiRevisited.md

 ## The crave for perfection
 In some ways we are just like the [the Borg](https://en.wikipedia.org/wiki/Borg_(Star_Trek)).
 We always want to improve everything.
 This is not a bad thing per se, as long as we do not lose our humanity.
 I think this sounds darker than it actually is.
+We are not actually there yet.
+We had to read an article from [Rodney Brooks](https://rodneybrooks.com/the-seven-deadly-sins-of-predicting-the-future-of-ai/).
+He says that people believe the singularity of artificial intelligence will arrive tomorrow, but it will be a long time until it actually arrives.
+To some parts I do agree with him, but somehow I do not think he is right.
+The singularity will arrive and no one will truly realize it until it already passed.
+People tend to find such solutions by accident, so it might happen any day or in a decade.
+So just keep on trying to improve what you can and enrich your own life as well.
 What I mean is to not lose focus on improving ourselves as well, not only our creations.
 Of course I want to see a great artificial super intelligence.
 Of course I would love to work on a project that tries to find those perfect lines of code and algorithms.
 Nonetheless I also want to live a full life and enjoy the more natural stuff of our surroundings.
 That is what perfection means for me.

 ## The strength of algorithms